BuzzyAxolotls/MCWine/README.md

 ### Alternate MCWine branch

-If you believe Sodium or ViaFabric does not work out properly on your computer, Then you can try to fall back to the [Alternate Branch](https://github.com/Kichura/MCWine/tree/Alternate) in order to make use of OptiFine + MultiConnect instead.
-The method of this branch should be identical like the Vanilla method.
+If you believe Sodium or ViaFabric does not work out properly on your computer, Then you can try to fall back to the [Alternate Branch](https://github.com/Kichura/MCWine/tree/Alternate) in order to make use of Canvas + MultiConnect instead.

-### Canvas for MCWine branch

-If you believe OptiFine does not work out properly on your computer, Then you can try to fall back to the [Canvas Branch](https://github.com/Kichura/MCWine/tree/Canvas) in order to make use of Canvas instead.
 The method of this branch should be identical like the Vanilla method.

 ### The following mods are owned by (Using original names with URLs instead):